Guide to Creating Color Schemes

 ●The colors next to it will have higher and lower values

 ●Here is the position of the green color on the color wheel and hue bar.
 Based on the law of color, if there is a value change, we have to shift the temperature/hue.
-But to which direction?
+But in which direction?

 ●This leaves us with two choices: warmer light with cooler shadow OR cooler light with warmer shadow.